March Madness brings locals to favorite spots to watch UConn game day after COVID restrictions ease

 WINDSOR LOCKS, Conn.
-(WTNH) — The UConn Men’s basketball team is facing Maryland in the first round of the NCAA Tournament, and many fans will be heading to their favorite local spot to cheer on the seventh-seeded Huskies.
+(WTNH) — The University of Connecticut Men’s basketball team faced Maryland in the first round of the NCAA Tournament, and many fans headed to their favorite local spot to cheer on the seventh-seeded Huskies.

-With March Madness in full swing, News 8 went to Bobby V’s in Windsor Locks to see fans gather to cheer on the Huskies, as expected across the state.
+With March Madness in full swing, News 8 went to Bobby V’s in Windsor Locks to see fans gather to cheer on the Huskies, as it was expected across the state.

-Fans are hoping the Huskies can get past the 10-seed Maryland Terps.
+Fans were hoping the Huskies can get past the 10-seed Maryland Terps, but unfortunately, it did not go as planned.
 But either way, it’s a win for businesses.

 This comes one day after restaurants got the green light from Governor Ned Lamont to go back to 100% capacity, but COVID protocols are still in effect.
 At Bobby V’s, the General Manager said their phones have been ringing off the hook, with many people making reservations for game night.